 You may even donate to a charity i.e. $1 donated to your organisation’s nominated charity for every completed survey response.

 Ensure that everyone is given the opportunity to participate in the staff survey process (e.g. provide paper surveys where employees don’t have access to computers or schedule time off to do the staff survey).

-Employee surveys can help to gauge both opinion and workplace efficiency but low response rates can damage the credibility of such surveys.
+Employee satisfaction surveys can help to gauge both opinion and workplace efficiency but low response rates can damage the credibility of such surveys.
 Offering employees time to complete a survey can promote participation as well as send a positive message that opinions are valued, leading to honest and more credible responses.

 8. Monitor and inform leaders of staff survey response rates

 Monitor response rates so that HR and/or the staff survey co-ordinators can identify departments with low response rates.
 Provide feedback and consider fostering participation by addressing the reasons for low responses.

 9. Use reminder notes

 Send reminder notes to potential respondents, typically seven days after the staff survey opens.

 If employee survey invitations are being sent via email, final reminder notifications should be targeted to those who have not yet completed the survey.
 Typically these are sent three to five days before the survey is to close.